AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

 Key issues:
 - Cascading checks through multiple layers (AddCommand → ModelManager → AddressBook → UniquePersonList)
-- Excluding the edited person from duplicate checks in `EditCommand`
-- Maintaining performance with large contact lists
+- Incorrect duplicate handling logic

-Solution: Implemented `hasSamePhoneNumber()` and `hasSameEmail()` at each Model layer using Java Streams for efficiency.
+Solution: Implemented `hasSamePhoneNumber()` and `hasSameEmail()` at each Model layer using Java Streams for efficiency and changed the duplicate handling logic to check for duplicate phone number and email.

 #### 3. Multi-Criteria Filtering